Styles

 You can use theme tokens, shorthand properties, and responsive syntax to define this style.

-const useButtonStyles = createStyles({baseStyle: {appearance: "none",position: "relative",display: "inline-flex",justifyContent: "center",alignItems: "center",border: "1px solid transparent",borderRadius: "md",fontFamily: "inherit",fontSize: "100%",fontWeight: "medium",lineHeight: "none",},});
+jsxconst useButtonStyles = createStyles({baseStyle: {appearance: "none",position: "relative",display: "inline-flex",justifyContent: "center",alignItems: "center",border: "1px solid transparent",borderRadius: "md",fontFamily: "inherit",fontSize: "100%",fontWeight: "medium",lineHeight: "none",},});

-const useButtonStyles = createStyles({baseStyle: {appearance: "none",position: "relative",display: "inline-flex",justifyContent: "center",alignItems: "center",border: "1px solid transparent",borderRadius: "md",fontFamily: "inherit",fontSize: "100%",fontWeight: "medium",lineHeight: "none",},});
+jsxconst useButtonStyles = createStyles({baseStyle: {appearance: "none",position: "relative",display: "inline-flex",justifyContent: "center",alignItems: "center",border: "1px solid transparent",borderRadius: "md",fontFamily: "inherit",fontSize: "100%",fontWeight: "medium",lineHeight: "none",},});

 Variants